 I pursed my lips.
 I knew Kelly had a P.O.
 Box for the commune, so I wouldn’t be giving out her home address, which didn’t seem terrible if the guy was a creeper.
 I slowly nodded, watching as Ben shrugged to me, agreeing with the same idea we were both probably having.

 “So, you and Kelly are close, huh?” he asked, sounding like he wanted to make small talk, but secretly interested in more than just pleasantries.
+I looked up at him, he walked closer that a normal person should in a wide hallway, our shoulders almost brushing, his height nearly towering.

 “Yeah, she talked a lot about her aunt.
 I can’t imagine going through all that.”

-“Well, good luck getting ahold of her, and if you do, tell you she officially owes me, and I’m looking forward to hearing all of her lame excuses,” I said to him with an easy smile, only slightly jealous of my absent best friend for picking up this guy who obviously wanted more of her.
-But it meant Kelly was getting out of her Chad funk and the murder of her aunt.
+“Well, good luck getting ahold of her, and if you do, tell you she officially owes me, and I’m looking forward to hearing all of her lame excuses,” I said with an easy smile, only slightly jealous of my absent best friend for picking up this guy who obviously wanted more of her.
+But it also meant Kelly was getting out of her Chad funk and the murder of her aunt.
 She was living.
 Even if I was sad about not seeing her, I had to be happy about that.

 Rhys looked at his watch for a second, tucking the address into his shirt pocket, “Uh, look, I am starving and don’t know the area very well.
 Would you and your friend like to go and get a bite?
 I’d love to get to know you guys and what Kelly was like before we met, you know?
 Learn all the little things we didn’t get time to talk about.”